 Feather picking is an obsessive, destructive behavior pattern of birds during which all or part of their feathers are methodically pulled out, amputated, frayed, or in some way damaged by the bird’s excessive preening.
 It is one of the most frustrating and disconcerting conditions of pet birds, in particular parrots.
 Feather disorders rank as some of the most challenging and difficult conditions to diagnose and treat in avian veterinary practice.
 Feather picking is not difficult for the owner or the veterinarian to recognize, affected birds look very much the same.
-A feather picking bird is identified by the presence of healthy head feathers and feather loss and/or mutilated feathers in the body areas accessible to the bird’s beak.
+A feather picking in birds is identified by the presence of healthy head feathers and feather loss and/or mutilated feathers in the body areas accessible to the bird’s beak.
 Commonly picked areas include the breast, inner thighs and legs, under the wings and center of the back.

 There are both medical and non-medical causes of feather picking.
 Feather picking may be a reflection of underlying organic disease related to changes in hormone levels, internal or external parasites, malnutrition, internal disease, and bacterial or fungal diseases of the skin and/or feather follicles.
 In contrast to popular belief, mites are uncommon in pet birds; especially those raised in captivity and kept predominately in doors.
 Non-medical causes include psychological and stress related dysfunction.